 Kurozukuri: Toyama’s Chinmi Black Squid Shiokara

-As I wrote about it in this article, Shiokara is a traditional Japanese food made by fermenting salted seafood such as fish, shellfish, or squid guts.
+As I wrote in this article, Shiokara is a traditional Japanese food made by salting and fermenting seafood such as fish, shellfish, or squid guts.

-As for the taste, featuring its deep taste from squid’s ink, Kuro-Zukuri goes especially well with pasta and can make the perfect pair with alcoholic beverages like sake.
+As for the taste, featuring a deep flavor from squid ink, Kurozukuri goes well with pasta and can make the perfect pair with alcoholic beverages like sake.

-Kuro-Zukuri has distinctive umami and is tasty, so if you have a plan to visit Toyama, I want you to try the black Ika no Shiokara at least once during your stay there.
+The Chinmi is packed with distinctive umami and is tasty, so if you plan to visit Toyama, I want you to try the black Ika no Shiokara at least once during your stay.

 (Reference Page: Wikipedia 黒作り )